flipkart-incubator/Lois/README.md

 String message = typedChannel.receive();
 ```

-One can used variant's of send and receive with timeouts to avoid blocking threads indefinitely.
+One can use variants of send and receive with timeouts to avoid blocking threads indefinitely.

 ```java
 /**